musikzauberin/guacamole_versioncontrol/guacamole_recipe.md

 - maybe squash some avocado
 - add some lemon juice
 - add some milk
-- need to save textfiles as .md to show as markdown, otherwise its a textfile
+- trying to crash git heh